leytilera/addonscript-spec/docs/schema/relation.md

 ### id

-This is the ID or namespaced ID of the addon, this relation refers to.
+This is the ID or namespaced ID of the addon this relation refers to.

 ### version